Mai Phương Thúy

 Mai Phương Thúy (August 6, 1988) is a Vietnamese actress, model and beauty pageant titleholder who was crowned the 10th Miss Vietnam at the Vinpearl Resort in Nha Trang, Vietnam on August 26, 2006.
 She represented Vietnam at the Miss World 2006 pageant in Warsaw, Poland on September 30, in the Asia-Pacific group.
 She made the first cut In Miss World 2006 by winning the viewers' votes around the world.

 She had posed for photographs late in 2007 for photographer Tran Huy Hoan; the set is described as "nude photos" - perhaps artistic but still risque for a "Miss Vietnam".
 Tran Huy Hoan has sold oil paintings of a nude lady that bears a likeness to Mai Phương Thúy.
 She supports numerous social causes, notably the Vietnamese traffic problem.
 She is the goodwill ambassador for the Asia Injury Prevention Foundation.
 She studied at Phan Dinh Phung high school and was accepted into the Foreign Trade University and RMIT University Vietnam.
 Besides being a beauty queen, with a background in her major in the economy, she is also a well-known stock investor in Vietnam.

-Thúy did and still does many charity works and she also participated in a movie called "Âm tính" (Negative).
+Mai Phương Thúy did and still does many charity works and she also participated in a movie called "Âm tính" (Negative).